-Sprague, who testified last week with his badge hanging from his neck, said he identified himself and that the undercover vehicle had flashing lights that would indicate he was a cop.
-He added he was concerned for the safety of the children who he said were in the van for about 15 minutes on what he described as a cold night.
+Sprague, who testified last week with his badge hanging from his neck, said that he had identified himself and that the undercover vehicle had flashing lights that would indicate he was a cop.
+He added that he was concerned for the safety of the children, who he said were in the van for about 15 minutes on what he described as a cold night.

 "Police officers take an oath to protect this city and to protect this constitution," said Assistant District Attorney Nellie Fitzpatrick.
 "That's exactly what these police officers did.
 They came into contact with someone who has no respect for the laws of the city."